• Home

 The mineral content in both natural mineral water and spring water can vary depending on the source and treatments, however, the mineral content must be naturally occurring and it can not be added afterwards.
 This does come with an exception as you are able to add carbon dioxide when producing sparkling natural mineral water.

-Natural mineral water and spring water usually contains:
+Natural mineral water and spring water usually contain:

 • Sodium – which helps maintain proper fluid balance in the body and supports nerve and muscle function.